Showing posts with label book. Show all posts

 It was not really a stick, but a paste sold in little pots or small shells and smeared on the lips with the little finger.
 On the day of the ox and before that, vendors would walk along the streets, calling their ware.
 And the shops put up little paper signs announcing they got the "lipstick made in the cold", which was said to be the best and most shining.

 .
-WKD .
-BENIBANA 紅花 Safflower
+WKD . benibana 紅花 Safflower and kurenai red

 used to produce this BENI lipstick.